jimsmart/drivercaps/README.md

 TODO skip to Output/Reports, below, if you just want to view the capability reports.

-TODO generate links to all reports
+TODO generate report links list

 TODO summarise reports

-TODO docs
+TODO more docs

 Currently supporting the following database engines: